zwoefler/Testing-Environments/kubespray-test/README.md

 On your host-machine (Not one of the vagrant machines) get your kubernetes cluster information
 1. Create, if not already done, your local `.kube`-folder: `mkdir -p ~/.kube`
 2. Download the kubeconfig file from one of the masters, in this case, from `node1`: `scp root@192.168.33.20:/etc/kubernetes/admin.conf ~/.kube/config`.
 3. Now you should be able to run `kubectl` commands.
 Try `kubectl get nodes -o wide`.
 4. `kubectl cluster-info`, `kubectl -n kube-system get pods`

-### Test teh interport communication
+### Test the interport communication
 See if interport communication works by starting two `busybox` containers, each on one node.
-1. Open one terminal session: `kubectl run myshell -it --rm --image busybox -- sh`
+1. Open one terminal session:

+`kubectl run myshell -it --rm --image busybox -- sh`

 2. With `kubectl get pods -o wide` you can see in the `node`-column, where your container runs.
-2. In another terminal start a seconds `budybox` via: `kubectl run myshell2 -it --rm --image busybox -- sh`
+3. In another terminal start a seconds `budybox` via:

+`kubectl run myshell2 -it --rm --image busybox -- sh`

+## Upgrade Kubernetes Version
+`kubectl get nodes`
+`vagrant ssh ansible-host`
+`cd kubespray`
+`vim inventory/mycluster/group_vars/k8s-cluster/k8s-cluster.yml`
+Search for `kube_version` by typing `/kube_version` in vim and hit enter.
+With `n` you can cycle through the selection.
+`ansible-playbook -i inventory/mycluster/hosts.yaml --user root upgrade-cluster.yml`

+### Example
+1. Run two nginx container: `kubectl run nginx --image nginx --replicas 2`
+2. `watch -x kubectl get nodes,pods -o wide`
+3. Run the steps from [#upgrade-kubernetes-version] You will see that nodes are getting shut down and recreated.
+Kubespray is taking care of all the upgrading process and managing the two nginx containers that we set up.

 ## ToDos